Michelle Rodriguez Catches Heat For Defending Liam Neeson

-Irish actor Liam Neeson has been the center of a lot of unwanted attention after making thoughts he had about a desire to kill any random black man after discovering a friend had been raped by someone of the same race public knowledge.
+Irish actor Liam Neeson has been the center of a lot of unwanted attention after commenting that he had a desire to kill any random black man after discovering a friend had been raped by someone of the same race.
 As previously reported by the Inquisitr, his 40-year-old Widows co-star, Michelle Rodriguez, was the latest in the string of celebrities to show support for Neeson following the unfortunate shower of negative attention.

 According to Rodriguez, the 66-year-old actor could not be called racist because of the intense kissing scene he shared with Viola Davis in Widows.
-The actress went on to explain if Liam was truly racist there was no way he would have been able to shove his tongue down Davis’ throat in such a sultry manner.
+The actress went on to explain if Liam was truly racist, there was no way he would have been able to shove his tongue down Davis’ throat in such a sultry manner.

 “You can’t call him a racist ever.
-Racists don’t make out with the race that they hate, especially in the way he does with his tongue, so deep down her throat,” the actress said in defense of her co-star in an article published by Vanity Fair magazine.
+Racists don’t make out with the race that they hate, especially in the way he does with his tongue, so deep down her throat,” the actress said in defense of her co-star, in an article published by Vanity Fair.

-It would seem that not only is Twitter unhappy with the Taken actor, they are ready to draw fire on any celebrity who made the decision to come to his defense as well.

-Shortly after the piece from the publication featuring her defense of Neeson started to make rounds on social media, the actress started to catch heat for defending him.
+It would seem that not only is Twitter unhappy with the Taken actor, but users are also ready to draw fire on any celebrity who made the decision to come to his defense as well.
+Shortly after the piece from the publication featuring her defense of Neeson started to make rounds on social media, the actress started to catch heat for sticking up for him.

 In fact, Rodriguez started attracted so much negative attention for her defense of Liam that her name started to trend on Twitter.